netbymatt/nexrad-level-2-data/API.md

 <a name="RandomAccessFile+readFloat"></a>

 ### randomAccessFile.readFloat() ⇒ <code>number</code>
-Read a float from the buffer
+Read a float from the array

 **Kind**: instance method of [<code>RandomAccessFile</code>](#RandomAccessFile)
 **Category**: Data
 <a name="RandomAccessFile+readInt"></a>

 ### randomAccessFile.readInt() ⇒ <code>number</code>
-Read a 4-byte unsigned integer from the buffer
+Read a 4-byte unsigned integer from the array

 **Kind**: instance method of [<code>RandomAccessFile</code>](#RandomAccessFile)
 **Category**: Data
 <a name="RandomAccessFile+readSInt4"></a>

 ### randomAccessFile.readSInt4() ⇒ <code>number</code>
-Read a 4-byte signed integer from the buffer
+Read a 4-byte signed integer from the array

 **Kind**: instance method of [<code>RandomAccessFile</code>](#RandomAccessFile)
 **Category**: Data
 <a name="RandomAccessFile+readShort"></a>

 ### randomAccessFile.readShort() ⇒ <code>number</code>
-Read a 2-byte unsigned integer from the buffer
+Read a 2-byte unsigned integer from the array

 **Kind**: instance method of [<code>RandomAccessFile</code>](#RandomAccessFile)
 **Category**: Data
 <a name="RandomAccessFile+readSignedInt"></a>

 ### randomAccessFile.readSignedInt() ⇒ <code>number</code>
-Read a 2-byte signed integer from the buffer
+Read a 2-byte signed integer from the array

 **Kind**: instance method of [<code>RandomAccessFile</code>](#RandomAccessFile)
 **Category**: Data
 <a name="RandomAccessFile+readByte"></a>

 ### randomAccessFile.readByte() ⇒ <code>number</code>
-Read a single byte from the buffer
+Read a single byte from the array

 **Kind**: instance method of [<code>RandomAccessFile</code>](#RandomAccessFile)
 **Category**: Data
 <a name="RandomAccessFile+read"></a>

 ### randomAccessFile.read(length) ⇒ <code>number</code> \| <code>Array.&lt;number&gt;</code>
-Read a set number of bytes from the buffer
+Read a set number of bytes from the array

 **Kind**: instance method of [<code>RandomAccessFile</code>](#RandomAccessFile)
 **Returns**: <code>number</code> \| <code>Array.&lt;number&gt;</code> - number if length = 1, otherwise number[]